FullFact/yahoo-syndication/README.md

-# Send Yahoo content to slack
+# Send syndicated Yahoo content to slack and email